maxskiier/zork-with-combat/README.md

 # zork-with-combat
 A zork-style text adventure videogame with combat.

+## Current Development Status
+Under development

-## IMPORTANT NOTE
+## Compatability
-This program is currently only compatable with macOS aarch64 (arm64).
+This program should work with all platforms.
-I intend to add Windows and macOS x86 and x86_64 support shortly.